JayPokale/numarray.js/README.md

 // Tests whether some elements in the array pass the provided function arr.some((x) => x % 2 === 1);

-// Returns a new array containing elements that satisfy the provided testing function arr.filter((x) => x % 2 === 1);
+// Returns same array containing elements that satisfy the provided testing function arr.filter((x) => x % 2 === 1);

 // Returns same array aafter calling the provided function on every element in this array